Ever replied “busy” to someone who asked you how you were?

 Everybody craves time, but few people really take action to save up some of their time.
 If you look at your actions items, you’ll notice two types of things.
 There are things that you should not do and the things you have to do but could automate.
 This article will help you automate or outsource the non-value added parts of your life, with a growth hacking sauce.

 For the sake of this article, let’s define automation as removing yourself from a particular process.
-As far as I’m concern, this can result in:
+As far as I’m concerned, this can result in:

 - Having machines or systems execute the process for you (IFTTT, Internet of Things)